Headless CMS

 If your agency has a smaller team with limited bandwidth or experience to implement and use a headless CMS, then the traditional CMS solution would be a cheaper and easier option.

-Benefits and cons of a traditional CMS
+Pros and cons of a traditional CMS for agencies:

 • Offers downloadable templates and extensions to customize the website.